-You have improved your vision with cataract surgery.
+You have improved your vision with cataract surgery at our Naples or Fort Myers locations.
 I am confident that you will appreciate the clarity that this procedure adds to your world and, subsequently, enjoy an enhanced lifestyle.
 Unfortunately, not everyone can benefit from modern cataract surgery and experience better vision due to limited financial resources, or due to the fact that they do not live in a country where government programs, like Medicare or private insurance companies, cover the costs associated with the procedure.
 Jamaica is such a country, extremely harsh economic conditions coupled with a poorly run national healthcare program make cataract surgery an almost impossible dream for most Jamaicans.
 The waiting list for cataract surgery through the Jamaican healthcare system is years long, and once patients qualify for the surgery, the procedure can be delayed indefinitely due to restrictions imposed by the government on funding.

 All Saints Eye Center, in conjunction with the Jamaican Outreach Program (JOP), has established an independent cataract surgery mission where poor Jamaicans can receive surgery quickly and with no expense.
 Funds for the surgery are paid through donations and 100% of the proceeds go directly to restoring the sight of the impoverished in Jamaica.
 The cost of a cataract operation in Kingston is approximately $1500 US dollars.

 Would you consider making a donation to the less fortunate in a third world country?
 A contribution of any amount would be greatly appreciated and is tax deductible.

 Thank you for your time in considering this worthy cause.
 Further information on the JOP can be obtained by visiting www.jamaicaoutreach.org.